MinnuJohn/Grazioso-Salvare-Dashboard-Project/README.md

 # Grazioso-Salvare-Dashboard-Project
-Grazioso Salvare Dashboard Project

-About the Project/Project Title
+#About the Project/Project Title

 This project is a web-based dashboard developed for Grazioso Salvare.
 It provides an interactive interface for exploring the Austin Animal Center Outcomes dataset, allowing users to filter and visualize data based on specific criteria such as breed, sex, and age.
 Motivation
 The motivation behind this project was to create a tool that could assist Grazioso Salvare in managing and analyzing animal outcome data more effectively.
 By providing a visual and interactive means of exploring the dataset, the dashboard aims to improve decision-making and operational efficiency.

-Getting Started
+#Getting Started

 •	Clone the Repository:
 •	Navigate to the Project Directory:
 •	Install Dependencies: